-The topic of our interest above all are evolutionary old lineages of land fungi (Mucoromycota) as well as their widely comprehended interactions with bacteria.
-Mucorales (Mucoromycota) are commonly found in various habitats all around the world.
+Our group is mostly interested in evolutionary old lineages of land fungi (Mucoromycota) and their interactions with bacteria.
+Mucoromycota representatives are common fungi which can be found in various habitats all around the world.
 The vast majority of them are organisms which degrade dead organic matter.
-In recent years it has been discovered that the hyphae of some Mucorales may contain bacteria on the inside.
+In recent years it has been discovered that some Mycoromycota may contain bacteria inside their hyphae.
 However, the diversity and factors influencing the frequency of occurrence or the effect on the host of these bacteria remains poorly understood.
-Our team studies not only the evolution and ecology, but also the physiology of this Fungi group.
-We are interested in particular in their adaptations to extreme environments (Arctic, Antarctic, oil reservoirs in Iran, contaminated soil).
-Our research is carried out using classical culturing methods as well as the newest molecular methods or bioinformatic tools.
+Our team studies evolution and ecology as well as physiology of this group of fungi.
+We are interested in their adaptations to extreme environments (Arctic, Antarctic, oil reservoirs in Iran, contaminated soil) and how endohyphal bacteria can influence these adaptations.
+In our research we use both classical culturing methods and modern molecular methods paired with bioinformatic tools.

-Moreover, we (mgr Michał Gorczak) focus on the evolution and diversity of predaceous fungi, with a particular interest in Laboulbeniomycetes – a group of Ascomycota – which aside from highly specialised parasites of Arthropods includes parasites of other fungi as well.
+Moreover, some of us (mgr Michał Gorczak) focus on the evolution and diversity of predaceous fungi, with a particular interest in Laboulbeniomycetes class (Ascomycota) which groups highly specialised arthropods’ parasites as well as fungicolous organisms.

 - The spread of Aureoboletus projectellus in Europe

 - NCN OPUS 13 nr 2017/25/B/NZ8/00473 (2017-2021): Influence of soil contamination on the occurence and diversity of Mucoromycota and their endosymbiotic bacteria (head: Julia Pawłowska)

 - NCN SONATA nr 2015/17/D/NZ8/00778 (2015-2019):Evolution of carbon assimilation abilities within Mucorales representatives (head: Julia Pawłowska)